WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/cycleways.png)

 Awesome!
-Next I put all of the query code into one function called `get_city`.
+All of the query code went into one function called `get_city`.
 I also made a function called `plot_cycleways` that handles all of the plotting.
 Here's what that looks like in action:

 ```python
 # load city info and calculate road to cycleway ratio